 In one of their more higher performing posts they have 64 likes and 4 shares which I have taken, in order to plug into our formula.
 So now if we plug in this information to calculate their engagement, it looks like this.

 Engagement clicks : 64 + 5 = 69

 Engagement Calculation: 69/9078 = 0.007

 That means that 0.7% of your followers are engaging with your content.
 This can mean a few things:

 1) your content is not engaging,

 3) you haven't posted in over a month or longer

 3) you have ghost followers.

 Need help with your digital marketing?
-Comment below or send an email to our digital marketing consultant at email@example.com
+Head over to our Digital Marketing service section, or send an email to our digital marketing consultant at email@example.com